lucacrippa88/watson-telegram-bot/README.md

 A customer could need to gather information on the product he's looking at.
 By introducing a Watson Visual Recognition integration, your Virtual Assistant can be able to send information about a product in a picture taken on the shop.

 - Create a Visual Recognition service on IBM Cloud
-- Connect the Visual Recognition service to the main Node-RED application and restage it
+- Optional: connect the Visual Recognition service to the main Node-RED application and restage it
-- ...
+- Insert API Key and ensure correct Endpoint URL
+- Add a switch as shown in picture to ensure that if content type is "photo" the program goes to Visual Recognition flow

+Now you can send a photo to your telegram bot and it will classify the image using Watson Visual Recognition using general classifiers.

 #### Step 7 - Adding Watson Translator
 Another useful feature to be integrated inside the Telegram bot is the language translation.
 An user can ask the bot to translate a sentence in real time leveraging on Watson Translator API.